AerynOS/tools/README.md

 sudo usermod --add-subuids 1065536-1131071 --add-subgids 1065536-1131071 ${USER}
 ```

-**NB:** If you want to build .stones with boulder on your _non-serpent_ host system, you will need to specify the
+**NB:** If you want to build .stones with boulder on your _non-aeryn_ host system, you will need to specify the
 location of the boulder data files (which live in ${HOME}/.local/share/boulder if you used `just get-started` like above):

 ```bash